omartaha15/Book-Store/README.md

 ## Features

 - **User Authentication**: Users can register, log in, and manage their profiles.
-- **Book Categories**: Browse books by different categories such as Fiction, Science Fiction, Mystery, Biography, and Fantasy.
 - **Shopping Cart**: Add, remove, and view items in the shopping cart.
 - **Admin Panel**: Admin users can manage book categories and book listings.
 - **Responsive Design**: The application is designed to be mobile-friendly.